LucianoAdonis/lucianoadonis.github.io/pages/confluence-chapter-3.md

 # Macro Combinations

 Macros are comparable to Terraform functions.
-It's essential to recognize that there are easier ways to accomplish tasks.
-Yet, to fully leverage the tool, it's crucial to stretch its capabilities and intertwine multiple functions with a specific goal in mind.
+Simpler approaches exist for most tasks, but you get more from the tool when you chain macros toward a concrete result.

 ## Practical Enhancements